CLS-Data/CLS-Data.github.io/docs/intro.md

 3. [Next Steps](https://doi.org/10.5334/ohd.16), a cohort of English schoolchildren followed from age 13/14 and born in 1989/90.
 4. [The Millennium Cohort Study (MCS)](https://doi.org/10.1093/ije/dyu001), a birth cohort of individuals born in Britain in 2000/02.

 This website provides `R` and `Stata` code for common data management tasks in each of the studies.
-This include merging files across survey sweeps, reshaping data from wide to long format, and identifying correct identifier variables for observational units in each study (e.g., cohort members, families, parents, and so on);
+This include merging files across survey sweeps, reshaping data from wide to long format, and using the correct variables to identify observational units (e.g., cohort members, families, parents, and so on).

 For background on these studies, please see cohort profile papers (linked above) and the [CLS website](https://cls.ucl.ac.uk/cls-studies/).
-Queries on the data can be sent to the [CLS Data team](mailto:clsdata@ucl.ac.uk).
+Queries about the data can be sent to the [CLS Data team](mailto:clsdata@ucl.ac.uk).
+Queries and comments about this website can be directed to [Liam Wright](mailto:liam.wright@ucl.ac.uk).

 # Data Access

 Most of the data is available to researchers via the UK Data Service (links: [NCDS](https://doi.org/10.5255/UKDA-Series-2000032), [BCS70](https://doi.org/10.5255/UKDA-Series-200001), [Next Steps](https://doi.org/10.5255/UKDA-Series-2000030), and [MCS](https://doi.org/10.5255/UKDA-Series-2000031)).
 This includes a series of harmonized measures created by [CLOSER](https://doi.org/10.5255/UKDA-Series-2000111).
-Most of the UKDS data is available via the least restrictive End User Licence, though more sensitive variables, such as low-level geographies, are available by Special Licence or Secure Access only.
+Most of the UKDS data is available via the minimally restrictive End User Licence.
+More sensitive variables, such as low-level geographies, are available by Special Licence or Secure Access only.

-Further, some data, such as raw genetic data and biological samples, are only available by application to CLS directly.
+Some data, such as raw genetic data and biological samples, are only available by application to CLS directly.
 More information is available on the [CLS website](https://cls.ucl.ac.uk/data-access-training/data-access/).

+# Preliminaries
+The code presented on this website will presume you have downloaded the data from the UKDS in `Stata` (`.dta`) format.
+For historical reasons, data on the UKDS for the NCDS, BCS70 and MCS are separated by survey sweep.
+To get all of the survey data for a study, you therefore need to download multiple individual datasets.
+This can make merging data across sweeps a little challenging as the data as downloaded are dispersed across multiple folders.
+The file and folder names are also often not comprehensible.

+To make using the datasets easier, we provide code reorganise the `.dta` files into a simple directory structure with a folder for each sweep.
+This code is described under each study section (e.g., `MCS -> Creating a Simple Folder Structure`).
+We will assume you have organised the files in this way in other code we present.